 Here are 11 tips to help you increase your chances of going viral on the platform.

-How does content go viral on TikTok?
+How to go viral on TikTok

 Like most social media algorithms, TikTok serves content to its users based on posts they’ve interacted with previously.
 This applies to videos you see in both your “Following” feed and on your “For You” page (FYP).

 The real question is, how does TikTok decide which videos end up on our FYPs?